The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Introduction

-Let $X$ be a compact hyper-K\"ahler manifold of dimension $2n$.
-By a \emph{Lagrangian fibration} of $X$ we mean a holomorphic surjective morphism $\pi : X \to B$ such that it has connected fibers and $B$ is a complex manifold with $0 < \dim B < 2n$.
-By \cite{hwang08} and \cite{greb-lehn14}, the base $B$ is necessarily isomorphic to the projective space $\PP^n$.
+Let again $X$ be a compact hyper-K\"ahler manifold of dimension $2n$.
+A \emph{Lagrangian fibration} of $X$ in this paper will mean a holomorphic surjective morphism $\pi : X \to B$ with connected fibers to a complex manifold $B$ of $0 < \dim B < 2n$.
+By \cite{hwang08} and \cite{greb-lehn14}, the base $B$ is necessarily isomorphic to $\PP^n$.
 It is well-known that any smooth fiber of $\pi$ is a complex Lagrangian subtorus of $X$, so by restricting the Lagrangian fibration $\pi$ to its smooth locus $B_0 \subset B$ we get a torus fibration $\pi_0 : X_0 \to B_0$, a smooth proper family of complex tori.

-We want to construct the dual torus fibration $\check \pi_0$, and ultimately its compactification $\check \pi$.
-A construction of the dual torus fibration as the relative Picard scheme was proposed in \cite{sawon04}.
-While this definition behaves well when $\pi_0$ admits a section, we would like to propose a slightly different approach to handle the case when $\pi_0$ has no section.
-Specifically, our starting point is the standard fact that all the torus fibers of $\pi_0$ are \emph{canonically} polarized (e.g., Voisin's argument in \cite[Prop 2.1]{cam06}).
-That is, each torus fiber $F$ admits a natural isogeny $F \to \check F$ to its dual torus.
-Denoting the kernel of this isogeny by $G$, we obtain an isomorphism $\check F \cong F / G$.
+The dual Lagrangian fibration $\check \pi$ will be obtained by a suitable compactification of the ``dual torus fibration'' $\check \pi_0 : \check X_0 \to B_0$ which fiberwise dualizes the original torus fibration $\pi_0$. \cite{sawon04} and \cite{nagai05} proposed to define the dual torus fibration as the relative Picard scheme of $\pi_0$.
+While this definition behaves well when $\pi_0$ admits a section, it behaves slightly awkward when $\pi_0$ has no sections.
+We thus start with proposing a new definition of $\check \pi_0$.
+Recall the fact that all the torus fibers of $\pi_0$ are canonically polarized (e.g., Voisin's argument in \cite[Prop 2.1]{cam06}).
+That is, each torus fiber $F$ of $\pi_0$ admits a natural isogeny $F \to \check F$ to its dual torus $\check F$.
+Let us denote the kernel of this isogeny by $(\ker)$ and obtain an isomorphism $\check F \cong F / (\ker)$.
 The idea is to make this discussion global over the entire base $B_0$.
 In \Cref{thm:abelian scheme}, we will attach a canonically polarized abelian scheme $P_0 \to B_0$ to $\pi_0$ so that $X_0$ becomes a $P_0$-torsor (this combines the results of Arinkin--Fedorov and van Geemen--Voisin).
-Let $K$ be the kernel of the canonical polarization $P_0 \to \check P_0$ over $B_0$.
-The group scheme $K$ then acts on both $P_0$ and $X_0$.
-After taking the associated quotients, we recover on the one hand the dual abelian scheme $\check P_0 \cong P_0 / K$, and on the other hand obtain a new space
+Let $K_0$ be the kernel of this canonical polarization $P_0 \to \check P_0$.
+It is a group scheme over $B_0$ acting on both $P_0$ and $X_0$.
+Take the $K_0$-quotient of both spaces; on the one hand we recover the dual abelian scheme $\check P_0 \cong P_0 / K_0$, and on the other hand we obtain a new space